kjeisen/nike-app/README.md

 This was the first project that I created focused on creating and replicating nikes website look.

-Angulars Framework was used as well as firebase to provide a backend.
+Angulars Framework was used.
+As well as firebase to provide a backend.

 Created by Kolby Eisenhauer